-David Rosenberg is Professor Emeritus of Political Science at Middlebury College, Vermont, USA and Visiting Fellow in the Department of Political and Social Change in the School of International, Political & Strategic Studies (IPS) at the Australian National University in Canberra.
+David Rosenberg is Professor Emeritus of Political Science at Middlebury College, Vermont, USA and Visiting Fellow in the Department of Political and Social Change in the College of Asia and the Pacific at the Australian National University in Canberra.
 He is also editor of the South China Sea WWW Virtual Library [www.southchinasea.org].

 Prof. Rosenberg received his B.S. in Economics from the Wharton School, University of Pennsylvania, (1963), an M.P.A. in International Development, from the School of Management, Cornell University (1967), and a Ph.D. in Comparative Government, with subfields in Southeast Asian Studies and Development Economics, from Cornell University (1972).
 He has also been a Visiting Professor, Fellow, or Lecturer at the American University’s School of International Service, the Foreign Service Institute of the U.S. State Department, the School for Advanced International Studies at Johns Hopkins University, the Center for International Studies at Cornell University, and the College of Public Administration at the University of the Philippines.
 He was a Fulbright Research Fellow at the Asian Center of the University of the Philippines.
 He served as a Peace Corps Volunteer in Nepal from 1963 to1965.